RobbingSpree/HLMSH-Novel/new chapter plans.md

-fear about the stories frank told about his police friends abducting women from shelters jams legs in pants, grabs shirt, notices pants are warm clothes feel like they're fresh out of the tumble dryer brun returns, fel recognizes the uniform as concierge staff and remembers they tried to get to the hotel and is relieved they are safe for now brun asks if they want to take a sancturay stay, and explains it a bit brun takes her leave to organize that fel gets to muse on her circumstance and renew her hope that things are finally turning around pov shift to brun brun walks to reception and calls manager beth chat with beth, get reprimanded for calling fel trouble brun goes to make food takes fel to her new room relaxes while fel eats
+fear about the stories frank told about his police friends abducting women from shelters jams legs in pants, grabs shirt, notices pants are warm clothes feel like they're fresh out of the tumble dryer brun returns, fel recognizes the uniform as concierge staff and remembers they tried to get to the hotel brun asks if they want to take a sancturay stay, and explains it a bit brun takes her leave to organize that fel gets to muse on her circumstance and renew her hope that things are finally turning around pov shift to brun brun walks to reception and calls manager beth chat with beth, get reprimanded for calling fel Trouble brun goes to make food takes fel to her new room relaxes while fel eats